 The Kruger National Park is South Africa’s oldest and largest national park.
 The size of a small country, it covers an area of 19,000 km2, making it one of the largest national parks in the world.
+It’s also bordered by the Sabi Sands and Timbavati Game Reserves which extend this range even further.
 Areas of the park were first protected by the Government in 1898 in order to preserve what little was left of southern Africa’s wildlife.
 Stretching from the Crocodile River in the South to the Limpopo River in the North, it is a biologically important savanna, consisting of a remarkable variety of landscapes, vegetation, and wildlife.
 All the ‘Big Five’ game animals are found in Kruger and it has more species of large mammals than any other African game reserve.
-Highlights include elephants, wild dogs, buffalos, caracals, cheetahs, giraffes, hippos, leopards, lions, rhinos, servals, hyenas, wildcats, and zebras.
+Highlights include elephants, wild dogs, buffalos, cheetahs, giraffes, hippos, leopards, lions, rhinos, and hyenas.

 A comprehensive road network that is fine for 2WD cars means Kruger is one of the best parks for self-drive safaris.
 The Park also offers a number of guided walking trails.
 Some are overnight and last several days in areas of wilderness virtually untouched by humans.
 There are no set trails in the wilderness areas; visitors walk along paths made by animals or seek out new routes through the bush!

 Average cost: $25 per day without accommodation which can vary in price.
 A two night stay with one night in a chalet and one in a tent can set you back around $130.
 The nearby private game reserves are more expensive, costing upwards of $1,000 for a three-night stay.